Kelvinzx/Kelvinzx-KK-s_Customer_Behavior_Retention_Dashboard.pbix/README.md

 ## ⭐ If you found this project interesting...

-Feel free to **star this repository** and connect with me on LinkedIn.
+Feel free to **star this repository** and connect with me on LinkedIn @https://www.linkedin.com/in/kelvin-etisi-39704a259/overlay/contact-info